TheRacBW/BAN-SYSTEM-3.0-WEBSITE-CODEX/README.md

 `roblox-proxy`, `fallback` for RoProxy and `direct` for Roblox).
 All methods still require a valid `.ROBLOSECURITY` cookie in order for the Presence API to return detailed information such as `placeId` and `universeId`.
+When invoking the function, the logs will now state whether a cookie was received and applied.
+Look for messages like `Request included cookie: true` to confirm the header was sent.